The Republicans (Poland)

 It was founded as an association in 2013, which was instrumental in the creation of Kukiz'15, which it joined in 2017.
-It was resurrected in June 2021 by a pro-Law and Justice and anti-Gowin faction of the Agreement party led by MEP Adam Bielan, who was joined by 5 of its 18 MPs.
-This was a result of an internal split, whereby the newly formed party joined the United Right coalition in power as a full member, as the Gowin-loyalist remainder of the Agreement party left the coalition.
+It was resurrected in June 2021 by a pro-Law and Justice and anti-Gowin faction of the Agreement party led by MEP Adam Bielan, who was joined by five of its 18 MPs.
+This was as a result of an internal split, whereby the newly formed party joined the United Right coalition in power as a full member, as the Gowin-loyalist remainder of the Agreement party left the coalition.

 History

 Foundation of association and its downfall (2013–2017)

 On 3 June 2013, the founder of the Republican Association, Przemysław Wipler, left the Law and Justice party, announcing the creation of a new political organisation which would be called the "Republicans".
-The "Republicans" was registered as a political party on 2 August.
+They were registered as a political party on 2 August.
 On 22 August, the party held its founding convention, which hosted, among others, Paweł Kukiz.
 Przemysław Wipler was appointed president, and Anna Streżyńska appointed vice president.
-On 23 November, following the election of the new government, Przemysław Wipler continued as president, defeating Annę Streżyńska at the vote.
+On 23 November, following the election of the new government, Przemysław Wipler continued as the president, defeating Anna Streżyńska at the vote.

-At the beginning of 2014 Anna Streżyńska left the "Republicans".
+At the beginning of 2014, Anna Streżyńska left the "Republicans".
 On 20 February 2014, a group of "Republicans" activists, led by Przemysław Wipler and Łukasz Wróbel, left Poland.
 On 10 March, Przemysław Wipler concluded a cooperation agreement with the Congress of the New Right.
 Some "Republicans" activists, led by Jacek Sierpinski, would later join the Libertarian Party.

 In January 2015, many "Republicans" activists supported KORWiN, and Przemysław Wipler became the party's vice president.
 In the parliamentary elections to the Sejm, the party fielded two candidates, Magdalena Błeńska and Tomasz Jaskóła, and several others associated with the Republican Foundation.
 On 28 November 2015, at the Third Congress of the "Republicans", Przemysław Wipler stepped down as president, and was replaced by Karol Rabenda, who at the same time led KORWiN in Pomerania.

 On 23 February, Karol Rabenda, then president, resigned from the party, as did Magdalena Błeńska, then vice president, and "Republicans" member Anna Siarkowska too resigned and caucused with Kukiz'15.